enovella/enovella.github.io/about.md

 certifications on the Trusted Execution Environment (TEE) area where the main goal is to find memory corruption bugs and exploit them until gaining code execution.
-Another of my skills is in reviewing the hardware and software security of gas smart meters, modems and any other embedded device which  may come into my hands
+Another of my skills is in reviewing the hardware and software security of gas smart meters, modems and any other embedded device which may come into my hands.

 `2014-2015` __Fox-IT__, Delft, The Netherlands